 “I’ll be fine.
 Just need to keep busy so I can keep my mind from wandering so much.”

-She finally drops it and we finish cleaning by the time customers start to arrive.
+She finally drops it, and we finish cleaning by the time customers begin to arrive.
 A couple hours later, the night is in full swing.
-Customers are pouring in and I can tell it’s going to be a long night.
+Bar patrons, humans and wolves alike, are pouring in, and I can tell it’s going to be a long night.